Yes, the Order allows you to return home.

 - Only designated camping/RV spots may be used.

 - Each camping/RV spot may be occupied by only one household or living unit at a time.

 - If camping/RV spots are immediately adjacent to one another, there must be at least one closed camping spot between each open spot to maintain adequate distance between households or living units.

 You must follow Social Distancing Requirements when visiting campgrounds.
+Check the location you plan to travel to prior to your departure.
 Please note that campgrounds in the following Park Facilities remain closed:

 - All beaches along the Pacific Ocean,